marscos/hekate/README.md

 # Hekate

 Web app for DJ mixes.
 Built with SvelteKit.
+The app visualizes playlists as a graph where tracks are represented by nodes.
+Tracks are linked when they are neighbors in the Camelot wheel, making it easier to identify compatible tracks for mixing.

+## Environment Variables

+The following environment variables are required to run the app:

+- `VITE_SPOTIFY_CLIENT_ID`: Your Spotify API client ID.
+- `VITE_REDIRECT_TARGET`: The redirect URI for Spotify authentication.

+Ensure these variables are set in a `.env` file in the root of the project.

 ## Developing